-This Cobra air compressor also has a 50-litre tank as well as a 2.5 HP motor.
+This Cobra Air Tools 50 Litre Air Compressor also has a 50-litre tank as well as a 2.5 HP motor.
 The compressor produces a psi of 115 and 9.6 CFM air displacement.
 The compressor can easily power paint sprayers and air tool such as nail guns as well as inflating tyres.
 This is the heaviest of the compressors I tested but is still quite easy to manoeuvre due to the two sturdy wheels.

-This compact and lightweight air compressor is ideal if you want a small machine for jobs such as inflating tyres.
+This compact and lightweight Draper Tools 24975 Air Compressor is the best air compressor if you want a small machine for jobs such as inflating tyres.
 It produces 116 psi and 4.2 CFM making it ideal for smaller household tasks.
 It may not be powerful enough for really power-hungry air tools, though.

 The compressor is easy to set up and use and small enough to tuck away in a cupboard.

 The best air compressor is a machine that converts power into pressurised air that is stored in a tank.
 The compressed air can then be used to inflate tyres or to fuel power tools or spray guns.

 There are several home and DIY uses for air compressors.
 If you are a mechanic, DIYer, carpenter or painter then the best air compressor can make life considerably easier and help you get projects done more quickly and to a high, professional standard.
 Air powered tools are usually faster, lighter and more powerful than traditional power tools.